axivo/opencore/INSTALL.md

 # Install Instructions
 This OpenCore installer sample contains hardware components and settings that might not be compatible with your system.
 It is presented as a learning tool, allowing you to quickly generate and experiment with various OpenCore configurations and components.
-To use your own system configuration, clone or fork this repo and add your settings.
+To use your own system configuration, clone this repo and add your settings.

 The installer configuration demos the following customizations:
 - macOS Catalina updates enabled